vitar/hcf/src/200-extended-model/250-integration-guide.md

 This ordering keeps interventions grounded, fair, and effective.

+The Extended Model may enrich diagnosis, but it must never override a Core-level intervention.

 ## Step 1 — Start With the Core Model

 Begin with the HCS matrix and pyramid: